shirewoman2/Consultancy/README.md

 # Automatically extract and graph sensitivity analysis data

-You can make sensitivity-analysis graphs using the function sensitivity_plot, although one caveat is that this function does not include any data for a 3rd graphical axis.
-Why?
-There isn’t really a great way to make 3D graphs that would be interpretable here and, perhaps more importantly, there is not, in our humble opinions, a good R package for making 3D graphs.

-You can save the output with the same options as those for the other graphing functions.
-Let’s save this as a png file.

 ## sensitivity_plot example 1: Make an SA graph showing the effect of your independent variable on Cmax

-We’ll supply the Excel file with the SA data to the argument “SA_file”, we’ll tell R which dependent variable we want to see, give the graph a title (the “\n” bit is how we can insert a manual carriage return), and then specify whether to save the graph by supplying a file name to “save_graph”.
+We’ll supply the Excel file with the SA data to the argument “SA_file”, we’ll tell R which dependent variable we want to see (Cmax), give the graph a title (the “\n” bit is how we can insert a manual carriage return), and then specify whether to save the graph by supplying a file name to “save_graph”.

     sensitivity_plot(SA_file = "SA on fa - mdz 5mg sd.xlsx",